IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 - XRT 3.0 must be installed, along with a copy of this repository (can be checked using `xrt` )
 - Python 3 must also be installed. (can be checked using `python3 -v`)

-## OPC-UA Browser Setup
+## OPC UA Browser Setup

-This section outlines the setup process for the IOTech OPC-UA browser.
-If you opt to use a different OPC-UA browser, please refer to the corresponding instructions specific to that browser.
+This section outlines the setup process for the IOTech OPC UA browser.
+If you opt to use a different OPC UA browser, please refer to the corresponding instructions specific to that browser.

 ### Steps